mihahorvat5/exercise/README.md

 ### Requirements

 - **Sidebar**: List 20 users.
 You can limit the number of users using the [DummyJSON documentation](https://dummyjson.com/docs/users).
-- **Main Content Section**: Display the currently selected user’s details when a user is clicked in the sidebar.
+- **Main Content Section**: Display the currently selected user's details when a user is clicked in the sidebar.
 Show these fields:
   - "id", "firstName", "lastName", "age", "gender", "email", "phone"

 #### Bonus Features